Gelenbevi Ismail Efendi

 Born in 1730 in the town of Gelenbe, near Manisa, at that time in the province of Aydin in Western Anatolia, he is known under the name "Gelenbevi" ("from Gelenbe"), which means "de Gelenbe" in French, and "von Gelenbe" in German.
-He studied in Istanbul where he rose through the Ottoman examination system to the rank of "Müderris" or professor, at the age of 33.
+He studied in Constantinople where he rose through the Ottoman examination system to the rank of "Müderris" or professor, at the age of 33.

 At the request of the Sadrazam or Grand Vizier Halil Hamit Pasha ("Paşa" in modern Turkish) (1782–1785), and of the Fleet Admiral Cezayirli Hasan Pasha, he was appointed to a professorship in mathematics at the new Naval College in Kasımpaşa, on the Golden Horn, in Istanbul where he worked with other Ottoman reformers such as the Franco-Hungarian military engineer and aristocrat François Baron de Tott.
 Gelenbevi received an award from the Emperor Sultan Selim III for his very accurate ballistic computations.